 A)

-For reader, microphone, mono audio (one or multiple speakers), autotune.
+For reader, microphone, mono audio (diffused from one or multiple speakers), autotune.

 Using lyrics from the source track of original as the input, free online neural network text generation tools (Talk to transformer, InferKit, as of 2021) produces more text content.